ibm-cloud-docs/Cloudant/api/search.md

 ```
 {:codeblock}

 To use facets,
 all the documents in the index must include all the fields that have faceting enabled.
 If your documents do not include all the fields,
 you receive a `bad_request` error with the following reason, "The `field_name` does not exist."
 If each document does not contain all the fields for facets,
 create separate indexes for each field.
 If you do not create separate indexes for each field,
 you must include only documents that contain all the fields.
 Verify that the fields exist in each document by using a single `if` statement.
-    {: tip}

 _Example `if` statement to verify that the required fields exist in each document:_